Acmceo/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that create directories
+write a file that list all directories separated with commas